 When I came across a shop on Amazon that makes rubber stamps of various dog breeds, I immediately looked for a Komondor.
 Sold!

 I bought it to hand stamp some fabric, but I thought I would do a little experimenting first.
-I used my stamp to make a set of DIY Komondor coasters and I love how they turned out:
+I used my stamp to make a set of DIY Komondor stamped birch slice coasters and I love how they turned out:

 Obsessed with your dog too?
-Here's how I made my Komondor emblazoned coasters (they're SUPER simple):
+Here’s how I made my Komondor stamped birch slice coasters (they’re SUPER simple):

 - Birch log/branch and chop saw – or purchase ready-to-go birch slice